Murali81/Number-2-Image-using-GAN/README.md

 # Number-2-Image-using-GAN
 Takes a number and generates the images of those numbers.
-Trained on MNIST using GAN.
+Trained on MNIST using DCGAN(Deep Convolutional GAN) .

 Notebook has been created with markdowns and comments to make it self-explainable.
 Still, I'll try uploading a detailed explanation of the code.